phkus/tinderbox-mcp/README.md

 - `get_children` - Get all child notes of a specified parent note
 - `get_links` - Find all outgoing links from a note

 All of these actions require the model to know which document to use.
-The default document is currently called `Playground`, which is my own test document.
-This and the other default values can be changed in the script configurations in `/src/index.ts`.
+The default document can be configured (see Configuration section below).

 ## Prerequisites

 - [Tinderbox](https://www.eastgate.com/Tinderbox/)
+- macOS (for Tinderbox AppleScript integration)
-- Node.js 18 or higher
+- Python 3.10 or higher
+- A GitHub account (for OAuth authentication)
-- An MCP-compatible client (this was only tested with Claude Desktop)
+- An MCP-compatible client (this was tested with Claude Desktop and Claude Mobile)

 ## Installation